Exalt the Universal King of Glory!

 In today’s gospel, Pilate and the Jews ignorantly conspired to castigate Christ, their king.
 Rather than accept him, they hardened their hearts to God’s call to share in his kingdom and glory.
 Our celebration today is not a mockery as the Jews and the unrepentant criminal did.
 Rather, it is a genuine celebration of the universal reign of our Lord Jesus Christ.

-Like the Jews of Christ’s time, some of us are really are carried away by what we see in this present world.
+Like the Jews of Christ’s time, some of us are really carried away by what we see in this present world.
 Some Jews of Christ’s time represent the modern-day materialists who believe that everything ends here on earth.
-This is a grave mistake because, the kingdom of this world will pass away but Christ’s reign and kingdom is eternal.
+This is a grave mistake because, the kingdom of this world will pass away, but Christ’s reign and kingdom is eternal.

 Christ the universal king is a role model to all kings, rulers, presidents, decision makers, and leaders.
 He cares, loves and lives in peace with his people.
 He does not rule with iron fists, military might, or financial strength.
 He is a good Shepherd, a just judge and a compassionate king.
 He is the only king who treats us as his brothers, sisters and, friends.